DuraiRajSaravanan/Training_Pramati/Knime.md

 ## Which tool is being used widely in market?
 ### Informatica
  - Informatica is a software development company founded in 1993.
 It is headquartered in Redwood City, California.
 Its core products include Enterprise Cloud Data Management and Data Integration.
-It is being widely used in market
+It is being widely used in market because,
+   - Well established and new integration techniques are used
+   - Informatica is the most mature ETL tool in market